 The success of the conjugation can be verified via gel electrophoresis, which is used as quality control.
-Please note that this step requires additional equipment and materials not included in the Antibody Conjugation Kit.
-For details see "Verifying Conjugation."
+Please note that this step requires additional equipment and materials not provided in the Antibody Conjugation Kit.
+(See Verifying the Success of Conjugation.)